contagon/handbook/handbook/38-church-policies-and-guidelines.md

 For information about single expectant parents, see [38.6.19](38-church-policies-and-guidelines.md#38619-single-expectant-parents).

-For more information, see “[Adoption](https://www.churchofjesuschrist.org/study/manual/gospel-topics/adoption?lang=eng)” (Gospel Topics, topics.ChurchofJesusChrist.org).
+For more information, see “[Adoption](https://www.churchofjesuschrist.org/study/manual/gospel-topics/adoption?lang=eng)” (Topics and Questions, topics.ChurchofJesusChrist.org).

 ### 38.8.2 Affinity Fraud